joshua-bradley/gitops-hashicat-aws/README.md

 # hashicat-aws
-Hashicat: A terraform built application for use in Hashicorp workshops
+API-Driven Hashicat: A terraform built application for use in Hashicorp gitops demo

 Includes "Meow World" website.